Site navigation

 Queensland Government Procurement Policy requirements

 The Queensland Government, through the Queensland Procurement Policy, is committed to maximising benefits for Queenslanders by using procurement to support local jobs and businesses to drive economic, environmental and social outcomes.
-This includes ensuring quality, safe workplaces for people engaged on major state government projects, through the implementation of Best Practice Principles (BPPs).
-They apply to projects with a project value over $100 million (BPP Projects).
+This includes ensuring quality, safe workplaces for people engaged on major state government projects, through the implementation of Best Practice Principles.
+They apply to projects with a project value over $100 million (Best Practice Principles Projects).

 • workplace health and safety systems and standards